 - Only apply for credit you need and make sure you can afford the repayments

-- If you can, set aside some money for unexpected payments or emergencies.
-This will reduce the risk of you missing payments for any credit agreements.
+- It might be helpful to set aside some money for unexpected payments or emergencies, if affordable.
+This could help reduce the risk of you missing payments for any credit agreements.

 - Get a copy of your credit report and correct any mistakes or incorrect information.